Canada

 Portaging is walking over a rapid instead of running it.
 We had one portage over the Slate Falls.
 The book says that there have been people who have successfully run the falls, but it's too dangerous to do so.

-The portage was short, but painful.
+The portage was short but painful.
 Lots of mud and mosquitos.
 Probably, the hungriest mosquitos I've ever seen.
 They didn't mind the DEET at all.

 The key lesson I learnt - hold on to a canoe.
-So next time our canoe turned over again (yes, we got lucky), I was not scared at all.
+So the next time our canoe turned over again (yes, we got lucky), I was not scared at all.

 In case you wondered - yes, we found my paddle about 3 km / 2 miles down the river.
-But it was rather unexpected finding.
+But it was a rather unexpected finding.

 The spot for the second night's campsite was terrific.
 The best one you could ever dream of in terms of quality and privacy.
 It was obvious that not many people knew about it, so I won't reveal its location to keep the place as pristine as possible.

 The highlight of that night was a sauna made of fiery rocks and an old tent.
-That's a kind of thing you'd least expect in a backcountry, but we did it and had lots of fun.
+That's the kind of thing you'd least expect in a backcountry, but we did it and had lots of fun.
 It took us a bit over one hour to red-hot the rocks and voila.

 Fellow backpackers might be jealous here as a canoe allows you to bring extra food, drinks and stuff you would never carry on your shoulders.